Garad Abdiqani Garad Jama

-Garad Abdiqani Garad Jama (Garaad Cabdiqani Garaad Jaamac) was the twentieth supreme traditional clan chief (Garad) of the Dhulbahante, and the tenth minister of foreign affairs of Somalia.
+Garad Abdiqani Garad Jama (Garaad Cabdiqani Garaad Jaamac) was the twentieth supreme traditional clan sultan (Garad) of the Dhulbahante, and the tenth minister of foreign affairs of Somalia.
 In May 1991, the Garad led the Dhulbahante delegation at the Grand Conference in Burao and was first to table the case for Somaliland's secession.
 He was also one of several signatories of the Somaliland Declaration of Independence on behalf of the Dhulbahante.

 Nonetheless, Garad Abdiqani was never fully convinced of Somaliland's secessionist endeavour, and in 1993 he retracted his support for Somaliland when he attended the Boocaame Conference.

 Early life

 Abdiqani Jama was born in 1935 in Las Anod, British Somaliland, and was one of the first students to attend Las Anod Primary School, which was established in the 1940s.
 He studied in England in the 1950s, and was a banker in the 1950s and a regional governor in the 1960s.
 In 1985, he became Galad, succeeding his brother Garad Ali Garad Jama (Ali Jama).